mineshmshah/passport-tutorial/README.md

 ## Check for existing users

 In the callback we created previously we can add code to check if the user exists or not in the database.
 Using the format that the model is set in the database we need to make a few checks:
-- We need to check firstly there is not error with the database and that it is running so we can handle it
+- We need to check firstly there is no error with the database and that it is running so we can handle it
 - We need to check if there is an entry in the database.
+This will use the **getUser.fb_id** database method to check for a unique match of the facebook ID.
+This is the unique info supplied by facebook for any user account.
 If an empty string is returned without a user object string then we need to add the user to the database.
+This will use the **post.users** method found in the database to add the details.
-- If there is a user move forward to the next step
+- If there is a user that exists, move forward with the code using **done** to the next step

 Notice how we use done to progress through stages of the middleware.
 The code should now look as follows:
 ``` js